Vanessa Kingori: Social influence

 Kingori at SXSW London in June 2025.

 Kingori is a visiting fellow at the University of the Arts London (UAL), sits on several boards and is a regular public speaker.

 She has sat on the judging panel of the Black British Business Awards since 2015. and has been regularly listed as one of the UK's 100 most influential Black Britons by the Powerlist, with her most recent appearance in the 2021 edition.

 In January 2017, the Mayor of London, Sadiq Khan appointed her to his Brexit Advisory Panel, which gives advice following the vote to leave the European Union.

 In her work as youth advocate, Kingori sits on UAL's board of directors as a governor and trustee and enjoys a long-standing role as visiting fellow at the University of the Arts London, where she supports and mentors students across the institution's six colleges, which include Central Saint Martins and London College of Fashion.
 This is in addition to her key responsibilities giving governance regarding the organisations key business decisions.
 Kingori was awarded a UAL Honorary Doctorate in 2018 and an Honorary Fellowship from Royal Holloway in 2021.

 Kingori's work as diversity proponent includes the judging panel of the Black British Business Awards, the Veuve Clicquot Business Women of The Year Award, The Mayor of London's TFL's diversity in advertising competition.
 Kingori is a member of the Royal College of Obstetricians and Gynaecologists Race Equality Taskforce.
-In support of women entrepreneurs, she is also part of a microfund Peanut StartHer, which is focused on helping pre-seed entrepreneurs in tech and business, with a particular focus on giving purpose-driven startups, founded by women, their first boost.
+In support of women entrepreneurs, she is also part of a microfund, Peanut StartHer, which is focused on helping pre-seed entrepreneurs in tech and business, with a particular focus on giving purpose-driven startups founded by women their first boost.

 #ShareTheMicUK

-In October 2020, during the UK's Black History Month, Kingori and Stephanie Phair co-organised the #ShareTheMic UK campaign to highlight the accomplishments and contribution of high-achieving Black women, using the allyship of successful White women.
+In October 2020, during the UK's Black History Month, Kingori and Stephanie Phair co-organised the #ShareTheMic UK campaign to highlight the accomplishments and contributions of high-achieving Black women, using the allyship of successful White women.
 The project was backed by Instagram and participants included Priya Ahluwalia, Bernardine Evaristo, Bianca Saunders, June Sarpong, Emma Dabiri, Kourtney Kardashian, Gwyneth Paltrow, Victoria Beckham, Sheryl Sandberg, Christiane Amanpour and Brooke Shields, with a combined audience of 175 million.

 The campaign helped to launch several exciting new collaborations, inspiring conversations, books, podcasts and new friendships between unlikely pairings.
 Kingori said she had never witnessed more meaningful, honest discussions about racial disparity as she has amid the challenges and tragedies of 2020.